Lithium polymer battery: Applications

 LiPo cells provide manufacturers with compelling advantages.
 They can easily produce batteries of almost any desired shape.
 For example, the space and weight requirements of mobile devices and notebook computers can be met.
 They also have a low self-discharge rate of about 5% per month.

 LiPo batteries are now almost ubiquitous when used to power commercial and hobby drones (unmanned aerial vehicles), radio-controlled aircraft, radio-controlled cars, and large-scale model trains, where the advantages of lower weight and increased capacity and power delivery justify the price.
 Test reports warn of the risk of fire when the batteries are not used per the instructions.
 The voltage for long-time storage of LiPo battery used in the R/C model should be 3.6~3.9 V range per cell, otherwise it may cause damage to the battery.

 LiPo packs also see widespread use in airsoft, where their higher discharge currents and better energy density than traditional NiMH batteries have very noticeable performance gain (higher rate of fire).

 LiPo batteries are pervasive in mobile devices, power banks, very thin laptop computers, portable media players, wireless controllers for video game consoles, wireless PC peripherals, electronic cigarettes, and other applications where small form factors are sought.
 The high energy density outweighs cost considerations.

 The battery used to start a vehicle's internal combustion engine is typically 12 V or 24 V, so a portable jump starter or battery booster uses three or six LiPo batteries in series (3S1P/6S1P) to start the vehicle in an emergency instead of the other jump-start methods.
 The price of a lead-acid jump starter is less but they are bigger and heavier than comparable lithium batteries.
 So such products have mostly switched to LiPo batteries or sometimes lithium iron phosphate batteries.

 Hyundai Motor Company uses LiPo batteries in some of its battery-electric and hybrid vehicles and Kia Motors in its battery-electric Kia Soul.
 The Bolloré Bluecar, which is used in car-sharing schemes in several cities, also uses this type of battery.

-LiPo batteries are becoming increasingly commonplace in Uninterruptible power supply (UPS) systems.
+LiPo batteries are becoming increasingly commonplace in uninterruptible power supply (UPS) systems.
 They offer numerous benefits over the traditional VRLA battery, and with stability and safety improvements confidence in the technology is growing.
-Their power-to-size and weight ratio is seen as a major benefit in many industries requiring critical power backup, including data centers where space is often at a premium.
-The longer cycle life, usable energy (Depth of discharge), and thermal runaway are also seen as a benefit of using Li-po batteries over VRLA batteries.
+Their power-to-size and -weight ratios are seen as major benefits in many industries requiring critical power backup, including data centers, where space is often at a premium.
+The longer cycle life, usable energy (depth of discharge), and thermal runaway are also seen as a benefit of using Li-po batteries over VRLA batteries.